 Mentored teaching activities, such as

-- learn new teaching or mentoring techniques
+- learning new teaching or mentoring techniques;

 Mentored research activities, such as

-- train in another research lab
+- training in another research lab;

 In addition, the AARC award offers a professional networking opportunity for those who attend the ASHA Convention.
 AARC awardees are invited to attend a reception exclusively for ASHA's research education program awardees, participants, and faculty.
 For those attending Convention, this is a great opportunity to meet fellow AARC awardees, learn about and meet participants in ASHA's other research education programs, and network with the experienced faculty who have been involved in the success of these programs.

-Applicants must meet all of the following eligibility criteria:
+Applicants: Each applicant must meet all of the following eligibility criteria:

-- research doctoral degree (PhD or equivalent)
+- Has earned a research doctoral degree (PhD or equivalent).

-- ASHA member (with or without certification)*
+- Is an ASHA member (with or without certification).*

 *Required at the time of award disbursement

-- All mentors have research doctorates.
+- All mentors must have research doctorates.

 View current and former AARC Award recipients.